GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 )
 <fig:active_ssl:methods:gt_encoding>

-Hence, by using a more advanced blending method such as a #acr("DNN"), we expect to achieve a finer filtering result.
+Hence, we expect to achieve a finer filtering result by using a more advanced blending method such as a #acr("DNN").
-The network should get rid of all noise in the input maps and underline the regions where sources are expected to be.
+The network should remove all noise in the input maps and underline the regions where sources are expected.

 *Architecture*

 The neural network #psi-dnn takes the $H$ shifted #doa maps $(tilde(M)_(t-H+1), dots, tilde(M)_(t))$ as a single $H$-channel image $bold(tilde(M))_t$.
-It outputs a single-channel image #AM expected to approximate the target map #AM-targ.
+It outputs a single-channel image #AM, which is expected to approximate the target map #AM-targ.

 To design a model aimed at processing image-like information, conventional architectures from the computer vision literature are considered.
 Although several solutions could probably fit this problem successfully, one has to pay attention to the receptive field of the network.
 Indeed, designs purely based on small convolutional kernels would not be able to capture global information.
 In this specific task, the intersecting rays present in each #doa map have to be considered from a sufficiently large scale.
-What could appear locally as an intersection of rays, therefore indicating the presence of a source, could be noisy artifacts caused by an earlier crossing.
+What could appear locally as an intersection of rays, indicating the presence of a source, could be noisy artifacts caused by an earlier crossing.
-This hypothesis may explain the failure of experimented networks with too small receptive fields.
+This hypothesis may explain the failure of experimented networks with receptive fields that are too small.

 To account for this problem, we propose a custom U-net architecture adapted from the original paper by Ronneberger et al. @ronneberger_u-net_2015.
-This type of design suits well our task of image-to-image mapping.
+This type of design suits the present task of image-to-image mapping well.
-More specifically, it allows for multi-scale processing, thus allowing larger patterns to be leveraged.
+More specifically, it allows for multi-scale processing, thus allowing to leverage larger patterns.
 We opt for a four stage layout (@fig:active_ssl:methods:nn_architecture) within which the #shape(8, 256, 256) input gets progressively downscaled to a #shape(512, 32, 32) latent representation.
 The second half of the network scales the data back to the $p times p$ resolution, outputting a single-channel map.
 Skip-connections permit incorporating data from various stages of the downscaling step into the upsampling process.
 They explain the interesting multi-scale properties offered by the U-net architecture.

-Each encoder block is composed of two convolutional layers followed by a #acr("ReLU").
+Each encoder block comprises two convolutional layers and a #acr("ReLU") activation function.
-The first 2D convolution doubles the number of channels while the second one preserves its input dimension.
+The first 2D convolution doubles the number of channels, while the second preserves its input dimension.
 Those layers are followed by a 2D max-pooling operation (corresponding to downward arrows in @fig:active_ssl:methods:nn_architecture).
 The latter downscales the images by a factor of two.
 Regarding the decoding stage, data gets upsampled by transpose convolutions, also known as deconvolutions @zeiler_deconvolutional_2010 (upward arrows).